Complete Guide to Gradient Boosting and XGBoost in R

 Gradient boosting is one of the most effective techniques for building machine learning models.
 It is based on the idea of improving the weak learners (learners with insufficient predictive power).
+Today you’ll learn how to work with XGBoost in R and many other things – from data preparation and visualization, to feature importance of predictive models.

 Do you want to learn more about machine learning with R?
 Check our complete guide to decision trees.

-The term “boosting” was introduced the first time successfully in AdaBoost (Adaptive Boosting).
+The term “boosting” was introduced for the first time successfully in AdaBoost (Adaptive Boosting).
 This algorithm combines multiple single split decision trees.
 AdaBoost puts more emphasis on observations that are more difficult to classify by adding new weak learners where needed.

 In a nutshell, gradient boosting is comprised of only three elements: